Qatar Airways: 2010s

 On April 30, 2019, Qatar Airways retired its last Airbus A340-600 from service after around 16 years of service.
 The last flight was QR835 from Bangkok Suvarnabhumi International Airport to Hamad International Airport.
 The removal from service was to lower the age of its fleet as well as its ineffectiveness compared to the Boeing 777 as stated by CEO Akbar Al Baker in 2009.

 2020s

 In July 2023, the Government of Australia blocked an expansion plan from Qatar Airways that would have seen the carrier double its flights to Brisbane, Melbourne, Perth and Sydney.
 The government intervention was supported by Australian flag-carrier and rival airline Qantas, who argued that Qatar's flights would "distort the market", while the government dismissed criticism from Qatar Airways and tourism operators, stating that Qatar Airways' route expansion is against Australia's national interest.

 In October 2023, Qatar Airways announced a collaboration with Starlink to provide high-speed in-flight internet.

-In March 2024, Qatar Airways announced Sama 2.0, marking the debut of the globe's premier AI cabin crew.
-Sama 2.0 represents an advanced AI team that engages passengers, crafting personalised experiences throughout their journey.
+In March 2024, Qatar Airways announced Sama 2.0, an "AI cabin crew."
 In August 2024 a 25% shareholding in Airlink was acquired.

 In February 2025, Qatar Airways acquired a 25% stake in Virgin Australia Holdings.